Cmdpro/Data-Essence/modchanges.md

 - Buffed the Industrial Plant Siphon
 - Reworked code for Essence storage on items - will result in all existing tools having their storages cleared on updating
 - Changed the naming format of Laser Emitter lenses
+- Made Metal Shaper, Melter, and Essence Furnace slightly more expensive

 ### Fixes
 - Ancient Rock is now explosion resistant